jfpoilpret/fast-arduino-lib/README.md

 This comes at a cost:

 1. Template usage is often more complex in applications.
 The provided examples are here to help.
-2. Build times are increased as most code is inside C++ headers
+2. Build times may be increased a bit as most code is inside C++ headers (recompiled every time included)

 Also, if you consider using FastArduino for your projects, be aware that FastArduino does not support Arduino API and does not intend to do so some day.
 That means you will have to first learn FastArduino API (you can use numerous examples provided for that) in order to reap its benefits.
 FastArduino is definitely not for newcomers to C++ programming as it makes heavy use of C++ specificities.
 Note that FastArduino currently uses C++11 standard.